sstelfox/stelfox.net/content/knowledge_base/linux/pam.md

 title: PAM
 ---

+# PAM

 ## Overview

-/etc/pam.d/ directory contains the PAM configuration files for each PAM-aware application.
+`/etc/pam.d/` directory contains the PAM configuration files for each PAM-aware application.
 Each pam aware configuration file has lines in the format of:

 ```
 <module interface> <control flag> <module> <module arguments>
 ```

-### Module Interfaces
+## Module Interfaces

 There are only four module interfaces: